presidenten/vuex-plus-demo/README.md

 - Run tests with `npm run test`
 - Start the dev server `npm run dev`
 - Open http://localhost:8080 and a devtools window with javascript console
+- Click around, check console, vue devtools and mess with the code to get a feel for it.

 ## Vuex+ Tutorial
 ### Basic usage of instances